Array

 First, you need to have an intrinsic motivation for what you’re doing.
 When you’re selecting the programme, it’s important to consider whether this is the right one for you, and if you’ll truly enjoy it.
 After all, when your work feels like play, you’re much more likely to persevere through the challenges that come with it.
 One way to understand whether a certain programme is right for you is to speak to one of our expert Programme Advisors, or alternatively try connecting with past IMI participants via LinkedIn

 “A strategy for managing time that works for me is that I do the work that I love to do first.
 From this I gain energy.
 This energy can then be used to deal with the work that I am procrastinating over.
 I have found this to be very effective and sustainable.”
-Says James, a Business Development Manager who has completed a Masters and an additional Diploma with IMI.
+Says James, a Business Development Manager who has completed several Diploma’s with IMI.

 Plan Your Time Accordingly